Skip to main content

 • numbered lists

-You can use a bullet point to list information and break up longer pieces of text to make it easier to read.
+Use a bulleted list to list information and break up longer pieces of text to make it easier to read.

-You should use a numbered list when you need to list instructions step-by-step, or when you want to assign an order of importance.
+Use a numbered list when you need to give step-by-step instructions or when you want to assign an order of importance.

 Using bulleted lists